 If plastic containers are used, care should be taken to assure that they are made of plastic approved for food contact by the Federal Food and Drug Administration (FDA).
 Polyethylene plastic is approved for food contact and is commonly used for containers of various sizes, including large 55 gallon drums.
 Certain types of plastic containers are not intended for food contact (such as vinyl plastic waterbeds or trash containers) and may leach undesirable chemicals into stored water.
 Leaching from approved plastics into water is negligible.

 Preparing Water for Storage

 Stored water must be clean water.
 Use the best quality available for water storage.
 Water must be from a system with a Division of Drinking Water “Approved” rating.
 Water stored in thoroughly clean plastic or glass containers can be chemically disinfected for long-term storage by treating each gallon with 4 to 5 drops of unscented liquid chlorine bleach (Clorox or Purex type bleaches, containing 4% to 6% sodium hypochlorite).
 One teaspoon of bleach disinfects 5 gallons of water.
 Allow 20 to 30 minutes before drinking.
-The level of treatment will prevent growth of microorganisms during storage.
+This level of treatment will prevent growth of microorganisms during storage.
 Most municipal water storage facilities are already disinfected so no additional treatment is necessary.
-Fill clean food grade container with tap water and screw on lids.
+Fill a clean food grade container with tap water and screw on lids.

 Store water containers away from cleaning supplies, fertilizers and other products with strong odors.
 These odors could be absorbed by the storage containers and transferred to the water.